 Cmd + Alt + Shift-O keyboard shortcuts).

-Here’s an example how your initial script could look like:
+Here’s an example how your initial R script could look like:

 01_basics.R in the R folder of your project) and remember saving it regularly as you keep adding content to it.

 Installing a package assumes an existing internet connection.
 More specifically, your system is downloading packages from a client of The Comprehensive R Archive Network (aka.
-CRAN), which is a nifty way of making over 15.000 packages available world-wide.↩
+CRAN), which is a nifty way of making over 18,000 packages available world-wide.↩︎

-getOption("defaultPackages")in your R console shows which packages belong to this exclusive set.↩
+getOption("defaultPackages")in your R console lists the packages that belong to this exclusive set.↩︎

 library()without the name of a specific package prints the location of your package library and a list of all packages currently installed in it.↩︎